Repayment terms and options

 Deferred student loans have a 180-month term, while the term for immediate repayment loans is 120 months.
-Student loans taken out by parents also have an 120-month term.
+Student loans taken out by parents also have a 120-month term.
 Borrowers refinancing loans can choose a five-, 10- or 15-year term.

 How to apply for a loan with RISLA

-To apply for a student loan through RISLA, you’ll need to submit your address, contact information and Social Security number.
-RISLA will conduct a credit check to determine if you qualify.
+Once you submit this information, RISLA will conduct a credit check to determine if you qualify.
 The credit check will reveal your credit score, previous loan history and debt-to-income ratio.
-RISLA may also request a pay stub or tax return to verify that your annual income is above $40,000.
+RISLA may also request a pay stub or tax return to verify that your annual income is at least $40,000.